Wednesday, December 24, 2014

 Purchased a carrot cake muffin to take home.

-I visited with my sons and took my Christmas presents to my sons for we are having a Christmas Pizza dinner tomorrow.
+I visited with my sons and took my Christmas presents to them, as we are having a Christmas Pizza dinner tomorrow.

 Saturday, December 20, 2014